 - Add everything else to the same bowl and mix thoroughly.

-- Add the batter into a glass loaf pan and let sit for ten minutes.
+- Add the batter into a glass loaf pan and let it settle down.

 - Place the pan into a steamer with lots of water and steam over medium-high heat for one hour.

-- Cool for at least an hour, and then serve with hoisin sauce and chili crisps!
+- Cool for at least an hour, slice to your preferences, and then serve with hoisin sauce and chili crisps!

 Have any questions?
 Leave a comment below, and tag your creations with #hmhsfood — we want to see them!